Working Remotely - A Guide for St. Edward's Employees

 Google Drive

 Google Drive is the preferred cloud storage tool at St. Edward's.
-Drive has unlimited storage for students, faculty and staff and can be accessed from multiple devices.
-Using your St. Edwards Google account you can collaborate with colleagues or students via Google Docs, Spreadsheets, Presentations, Forms, etc.
+Using your St. Edwards Google account, you can collaborate with colleagues or students via Google Docs, Spreadsheets, Presentations, Forms, and the rest of the Google Workspace tools.

 Box